quixai/car-data-model/README.md

 input_topic.start_reading()  # initiate read
 ```

-In this case, we will create for each incoming stream one output stream with the result of our function.
-We also attach the new stream as a child of the input stream to persist data lineage.
+In this example we will create one output stream (with the result of our function) for each incoming stream.
+We will also attach the new stream as a child of the input stream to maintain data lineage.

 ```python
 # Create a new stream to output data